makeitgames/exam-fullstack/README.md

 Backend API will be running as another server waiting for request from Frontend.

-# Tech Stack
+# Preferred Tech Stack
 - React.js
 - Node.js

 # Getting Started
 1. Fork this repository as your public repo, and start from there.
-2. Create Backend API with Node.js:
+2. Create Backend API:
     - Use REST as messaging protocol
     - Use JSON file as datasource
-    - Provide at least 3 endpoints to list, view, and comment.
+    - Provide endpoints to list, view, and comment.
-3. Create Frontend Application with React
+3. Create Frontend Application:
     - Make it a SPA and Responsive
     - Use any CSS framework as you wish
-    - Provide at least 2 screens - NFT List and Detail
+    - Provide screens to list NFT and show item details with user comments
 4. Write README to describe how to run your application
-5. Submit your repository url to us once your work is ready to review within deadline specified.
+5. Submit your repository url once your work is ready to review within limited deadline.

 # Acceptance Criteria
 - Mono repo with README
-- Supports all features
+- All expected features
 - Use best practices

 # Bonus Points
 - Favourite items
-- Live Server
+- API documentation
 - Unit Test